 If the shingles are layered too far apart, the shingle exposure will be too wide, potentially exposing areas of the shingles to the elements that are not designed for the task.
 If shingles are spaced too closely together, they may not look as intended, especially if they have shadow lines, not to mention being a waste of material.

 In either case, too close or too far, improper exposure makes it difficult, if not impossible, to properly position the nails and the self-sealing adhesive to achieve the best wind resistance.
-Many shingle manufacturers’ warranties are void if their shingles are not installed in accordance with the application instructions.
+Many shingle manufacturers’ limited warranties are void if their shingles are not installed in accordance with the application instructions.

 Though some roofing contractors assume all asphalt shingles and architectural shingles have the same exposure, they actually vary widely.
 In the past, a 5-inch exposure was most common, but things have changed.
 The proper shingle exposure can depend on the size of the shingle, its material and the desired look of the roof.